 Bad breath is one of the most embarrassing things that we have to be neurotic about.
-Unsurprisingly, our fear of bad breath has created a billion-dollar industry.
+Unsurprisingly, our bad breath has created a billion-dollar industry.
 These products that are meant to reduce and rid you of the odor are relatively ineffective in removing the problem and for the most part just cover up or mask it.
-You can put lipstick on a pig, but it still has bad breath.
-So how can you get rid of bad breath?
+You can put lipstick on a pig, but it still probably has bad breath.
+I can’t really say, I stay away from costumed porcine beasts.
+So how can you get rid of your bad breath?

 Perhaps the most effective treatment is regular flossing and brushing of your mouth and tongue.
 This is because one of the causes of mouth odor is decomposing skin cells and food.
 And brushing and flossing after meals will reduce the amount of decomposing stuff.
 There are cases of bad breath that originate from the things we eat, like garlic, liver, onions, and other things like that.
 Also, bad breath could be a side effect of medication or a symptom of a condition.
 Those causes and more are discussed in the next section.

 Causes and Cures for Halitosis or Bad Breath